 Of course, this kind of interpretation could not stand on its own, but had to be related to established rights and privileges — part of the reason it worked is because it could be synchronized with a set of earlier legal agreements.
 But this opened up the possibility of a different, more textual kind of argument.
 Hopton’s advantage lay in the unnuanced geographical descriptions of twelfth- and thirteenth-century charters.
-This interpretation of jurisdiction was still territorial, but its parsing of place was flat, and thus was much more easily manoeuvrable in a dispute; thus his argument hinged not on a materialist reading of the landscape, but on a conjunction, usque.
-Indeed, parchment texts bore the weight of authority much more easily than tons of rock and sand.
+This interpretation of jurisdiction was still territorial, but its parsing of place was flat, and was thus much more easily manoeuvrable in a dispute; thus his argument hinged not on a materialist reading of the landscape, but on a conjunction, usque.
+Parchment texts, it turned out, bore the weight of authority much more easily than tons of rock and sand.

 Yet if the translation between text and place was a problem for jurisdictional disputes throughout the Middle Ages, the third kind of argument — which looked to reputation and community — was more novel.
 It was, of course, a risky strategy of interpretation: by introducing the idea that Dunwich had a proud history as a renowned port town, the burgesses opened themselves up to the response that this was no longer true.
 The notion that jurisdictional authority could be founded upon history (distinct from custom) was gaining traction in the fifteenth century; it was perhaps particularly attractive to urban governments at this time, as they commissioned elaborate civic histories for incorporation into their custumals.
-The idea that jurisdictional disputes could be caused by widespread envy, moreover, speaks to the fundamental shift in wider political culture.
+The idea that jurisdictional disputes could be caused by widespread envy, moreover, speaks to a more fundamental shift in wider political culture.

-In late medieval England, it was vital to communicate authority to a wider audience of people; without mechanisms to achieve this, jurisdiction did not work.
+In late medieval England, it was increasingly vital to communicate authority to a wider audience of people; without mechanisms to achieve this, jurisdiction did not work.
 Contemporaries drew on a range of strategies to communicate their particular vision.
 In the disputes at Dunwich, perhaps the three most important such strategies were the names that the two parties attempted to give to landscape features, the demonstrative disruption of legal powers, and the utilization of crowds.
 Through these means, both the burgesses and the lordship’s officers attempted to communicate their authority within a localized public sphere.